GiliSoft RAM Disk

 How much RAM should I have before using a RAM disk?

 You should have enough spare memory left for Windows and your normal applications first.
-RAM Disk works best when the system has comfortable free RAM and the RAM-based drive is only used for temporary or disposable workflows.
+RAM Disk works best when the system has comfortable free RAM and the RAM-based drive is only used for temporary or disposable tasks.

 Top RAM Disk Guides